itzprade/gerultofrivia/README.md

 - 👋 Hi, I’m @gerultofrivia
 - 👀 I’m interested in software architecture in general
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning android development + kotlin (I am a C# noob)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...